jupyter-widgets/ipywidgets/packages/schema/messages.md

 The sync update event from the frontend to the kernel was restructured to have the same field names as the event from the kernel to the frontend, namely the method field is `'update'` and the state data is in the `state` attribute.

+Widgets are displayed via `display_data` messages, which now include the version of the schema.

+The `msg_throttle` attribute of models is removed.

 ## Widget state

 The core idea of widgets is that some state is automatically synced back and forth between a kernel object and a frontend object.
 Several fields are assumed to be in every state object: